Downing College, Cambridge: Buildings

 The architect William Wilkins was commissioned by the trustees of the Downing estate, who included the Master of Clare College and St John's College and the Archbishops of Canterbury and York, to design the plan for the college.
 Wilkins, a disciple of the neo-classical architectural style, designed the first wholly campus-based college plan in the world based on a magnificent entrance on Downing Street reaching back to form the largest court in Cambridge, extending to Lensfield Road.
 But this was not to be.

 The estate was much reduced by the suit in Chancery, and the grand plans failed.
 Much of the north side of what was then the Pembroke Leys was sold to the university and is now home to scientific buildings ("The Downing Site").
 In fact, only limited East and West ranges were initially built, with the plans for a library and chapel on the south face of the college shelved.

 The third side of the square was only completed in 1951 with the building of the college chapel.
 Where the fourth side would have been is now a large paddock (known simply as "The Paddock"), with many trees.
 Though not fully enclosed, the court formed before the Downing College is perhaps largest in Cambridge or Oxford (a title contested with Trinity College's Great Court).
-An urban legend amongst Cambridge students claims that Trinity pays an undisclosed sum to the college annually with the condition that it will never build the fourth side of the square, so that Trinity may maintain the distinction of having the largest enclosed court of all colleges of Cambridge.

 The most recent building additions are the Howard Lodge accommodation, the Howard Building, and most recent of all the Howard Theatre which opened in 2010.
 These were sponsored by the Howard Foundation, and are located behind the main court around their own small garden.
 These facilities are used for conference and businesses gatherings outside the student term.